SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 ```
 docker-compose exec app bash
 ```
-That puts you in a bash shell inside the linux docker image.
+That puts you in a bash shell inside the linux Docker image.

 ### Enter the Rails console
 * Enter the app shell (see above)